Combining Probes of Large-Scale Structure with CosmoLike: Acknowledgments

 \section{Acknowledgments}

-We thank David Weinberg, Scott Dodelson, Bhuvnesh Jain, and Gary Bernstein for very useful discussions and advice.
+We thank Eric Huff, David Weinberg, Scott Dodelson, Bhuvnesh Jain, and Gary Bernstein for very useful discussions and advice.
 This paper is based upon work supported in part by the National Science Foundation under Grant No. 1066293 and the hospitality of the Aspen Center for Physics.
 The research of TE and EK was funded in part by NSF grant AST 0908027 and U. S. Department of Energy grant DE-FG02-95ER40893.
+The work was supported by the Deutsche Forschungsgemeinschaft with the program TR33 `The Dark Universe'.